Line and Hyperplane GT-variants: Introduction

 The issue of surjectivity mentioned above is related to a conjecture due to Ihara/Oda-Matsumoto, the \emph{classical I/OM} for short, asserting that $\rho_{\Vcal}$ is an isomorphism in the case where $\Vcal$ is the category of \emph{all geometrically integral $\Qbb$-varieties}.
-The classical I/OM has a positive answer, see~\cite{Pop2019ftvoiomoiqomc}, Introduction, for a short historical note.
+The classical I/OM has a positive answer, see~Pop~\cite{Pop2019ftvoiomoiqomc}, Introduction, for a short historical note.
 However, the solution to the classical I/OM (and its refinements/extensions) is obtained via completing \emph{Bogomolov's Program in birational anabelian geometry} (BP)~\cite{Bogomolov1991} under additional hypotheses which are satisfied in the context of the I/OM;~see \cites{Pop2019ftvoiomoiqomc,Topaz2018tgaoglatmliom}.

-Namely, BP, which is essentially open in general, asserts that a function field $K|k$, with $\trdeg(K|k)>1$ and $k$ algebraically closed, can be (functorially) recovered from its pro-$\ell$ abelian-by-central Galois group $\Pi^{c}_{K}\to \Pi^{a}_{K}$ (see \S\ref{subsec:intro-fund-groups} below for notations).
-In particular, if BP holds for $K|k$, then $\Aut(K)= \Aut^{c}(\Pi^{a}_{K})_{/\Zbb_{\ell}^{\times}}$, and if BP also holds for all finite extensions $L|K$, then $\Aut(K)=\Out(\Gal(K^{\sep}|K))$.
+More precisely, BP, which is still essentially open in general, asserts that a function field $K|k$, with $\trdeg(K|k)>1$ and $k$ algebraically closed, can be recovered, in a suitable functorial sense, from its pro-$\ell$ abelian-by-central Galois group $\Pi^{c}_{K}\to \Pi^{a}_{K}$ (see \S\ref{subsec:intro-fund-groups} below for notations).
+In this context we consider the group